 - Certificates of vaccination shall be prohibited as conditions of new contracts of employment, with the exception of employers of staff in direct contact with vulnerable citizens.

 - Existing employees shall not be subject to a requirement to demonstrate vaccination as a new condition of employment, with the exception of employers of staff in direct contact with vulnerable citizens.

 - Government shall prioritise the preservation of domestic freedoms and an open society over demands for unfettered international travel.

 - An expert governmental committee shall be convened (running parallel to SAGE and NERVTAG) tasked with assessing and quantifying current and long-term collateral costs of lockdowns and other virus suppression measures on health, the economy and welfare.

 - The Office for Budget Responsibility (OBR) will be tasked with identifying the aggregate excess public debt generated by the Covid-19 pandemic.

-- To make sure this debt neither imposes a new era of austerity nor undermines Britain’s financial credibility, it will transfer this debt to a separate UK Covid 2080 Sinking Fund, which will pay the debt off over 60 years.
+- To make sure debt incurred under Covid-19 neither imposes a new era of austerity nor undermines Britain’s financial credibility, the government will transfer this debt to a separate UK Covid 2080 Sinking Fund, which will pay the debt off over 60 years.

 - Income from bonds issued within the UK Covid 2080 Sinking Fund will be tax-free for UK citizens.